OualidElHajouji/Community-detection/README.md

 # SNA_CommunityDetection

+The goal of this project is to implement spectral clustering and evaluate its robustness through probability computation of rare events, using methods such as importance sampling or Markov Chain Monte Carlo (MCMC) simulation.

-See the report for further detail about what is achieved by the code.
+See the report (Report_RNS) for further detail about what is achieved by the code.

 Here are the purposes of each file :